drmrd/red-pencil-kata/README.md

 # Red Pencil Kata #

-## Description ##

 This repository contains my test-driven and Java-based solution to Stefan Rock's
 [Red Pencil Kata](https://stefanroock.wordpress.com/2011/03/04/red-pencil-code-kata/).

+## Kata Description ##

-As described there, the kata tasks us with creating rules for automatically activating and deactivating "Red Pencil" promotions for products in an online marketplace.
+As described in Stefan's blog post, the kata prompt is to create rules for automatically activating and deactivating "Red Pencil" promotions for products in an online marketplace.
 These are month-long (30 day) promotions that begin when a seller reduces the price of a product.
 Since this system is easily exploitable by sellers to keep their products featured on the marketplace for longer periods than